michaelirick/mecha-framework-z/README.md

 # Resources

-In order to provide easy to edit and modify parts and mecha, we'll be implementing a flatfile json format
+In order to provide easy to edit and modify parts and mecha, we'll be implementing a flatfile json format.
+This will also let us leverage DOTS for great performance.

 File structure: